91ahmed/SecureCogs/README.md

-SecureCogs is a PHP data storage package that allows you to store data in an encrypted key-value pair format.
+SecureCogs is a PHP package for securely storing application data as encrypted key-value pairs, ideal for storing (credentials, secrets, tokens).

 ## Features